fortran-lang/fortran-lang.org/README.md

 * [PACKAGES](./PACKAGES.md): adding an entry to the [Package index](https://fortran-lang.org/packages)

+* [TRANSLATING](./TRANSLATING.md): details on how to translate the webpage in a new language

 ## Setup

 This assumes that you already have a recent Ruby with RubyGems.